Prozessor/Watora/README.md

 ## Get Token and API Keys

 #### WEEB (WEEB_API) -> https://weeb.sh/
-> weeb.sh currently is an invite only based service for discord bot creators wanting to enhance their bots with awesome and easy to use features.<br>If you think that you should also be a part of weeb.sh, feel free to write them at devs@weeb.sh
+> weeb.sh currently is an invite only based service for discord bot creators wanting to enhance their bots with awesome and easy to use features.<br>If you think that you should also be a part of weeb.sh, feel free to write them at weeb@botlabs.gg

 #### GENIUS (LYRICS_API) -> https://genius.com/developers <br>